doke05c/Tetris-BootlegJigsaw/README.md

 5/25/22:

-Afia: Added x and y instance variables for piece, and added rotate accessor and rotation mutator method in piece class.
-Altered the piece constructor so that rotation states are set into ArrayList Positions instead of added.
+Afia: Added x and y instance variables for piece, and added rotate accessor and rotation mutator methods in piece class.
+Altered the piece constructor so that rotation states are set into ArrayList Positions instead of added into it.
 Also added stamp method.

 David: